sparkflows/sparkflows-docs/docs/operations/regular-maintenance-tasks.rst

 Backing up H2 Database
 ----------------

-Fire Insights can be run with the embedded H2 database, or when an external database like MySQL, SQL server etc. It is important to back up the database regularly.
+Sparkflows can be run with the embedded H2 database, or when an external database like MySQL, SQL server etc. It is important to back up the database regularly.

 In order to backup the H2 database follow the steps below :

 #.
-Stop Fire Insights.
+Stop Sparkflows.
 #.
 Copy the H2 database files to another folder.
 This file is normally named "firedb.mv.db".
 #.
-Start Fire Insights.
+Start Sparkflows.

 Cleaning H2 Database
 --------------

-Fire Insights by default uses the H2 embedded database.
+Sparkflows by default uses the H2 embedded database.
 It is important to keep the size of the database in control.
-All the Fire Insights tables are relatively small except those which store the result of workflow execution.
+All the Sparkflows tables are relatively small except those which store the result of workflow execution.

 Cleaning Old Workflow Executions
 +++++++++++++++++